Push for police reform creates rift in Maryland’s Democratic caucus

 Lawmakers who supported the amendments said they maintain officers’ right to due process while still removing the country’s oldest and strongest police-protection statute.
 Maryland is one of at least 16 states that have enacted a police bill of rights since 1974.
 Since then, experts say, no state has repealed one.

-Sen. William C. Smith Jr. (D-Montgomery), chairman of the Judicial Proceedings Committee, said the legislation delivers on three key points that advocates have long pushed for: citizen involvement in discipline, a single node of accountability and responsibility, and an assurance that police unions could not run afoul of the collective bargaining process.
+Sen. William C. Smith Jr. (D-Montgomery), chairman of the Judicial Proceedings Committee, said the legislation delivers on three key points that advocates have long pushed for: citizen involvement in discipline, a single node of accountability and responsibility, and an assurance that police unions can’t develop their own disciplinary policies during the collective bargaining process.

 “This bill accomplishes all three of those things,” Smith said.